EvanYZhao/retirement-Calculator-Client/README.md

 # Retirement Calculator!!!
 ## Important!
-- This calculator currently only works by changing your site settings to "Allow" for Insecure Content <br/>
+- This calculator currently only works by changing your site settings to "Allow" for Insecure Content.
-- A patch will be available sometime in the near future for this bug
+- This calculator is currently not supported on mobile devices, sorry for the inconvenience :(
+### Tutorial

 ## Overview
 This retirement calculator predicts how likely you are to make it past retirement using the following four pieces of information: